DEFRA/ffc-jenkins-pipeline-library/README.md

 ### deploy.trigger

-Triggers the Jenkins deployment job to deploy the built image.
+Triggers (via a curl request) the Jenkins deployment job to deploy the built image.
+If the curl request encounters a server error the stage (and therefore the build) will report a failure.

 Takes four parameters:
 - the full URL (without trailing /) of the Jenkins service, including username and access token